dezzare/recriando-login-instagram/README.md

 # Recriando a tela de login do Instagram

-Projeto proposto no bootcamp da Spread Fullstack Developer na dio.me, desenvolvido do 0.
+Projeto desenvolvido do 0, somente imagens retiradas do site oficial.

 ![](demo.png)